10Nates/tras-old/README.md

 >All commands work in DMs.
 (There are some exeptions due to Discord's limits, or having no purpose)

 >This bot has 8 different dependencies.
 (9 counting troubleshooting dependencies)

+>Ranking levels are base 2 logirithms of your progress.

 ----------------------------------